Beautiful pairs: General theory of beautiful pairs

-\begin{remark} By a result of M. Kamensky \cite{kamensky}, the previous definition of pro-definability (resp. strict pro-definability) agrees with the standard one.
+\begin{remark} By a result of M. Kamensky \cite{kamensky}, the definition of pro-definability (resp. strict pro-definability) given above agrees with the standard one.
 We remit the reader to \cite[Section 4]{cubi-ye} for details of the standard definition. \end{remark}